Mesih Pasha: Rise under Bayezid II

-Following the death of Sultan Fatih, the leading devşirme military officials were able to place Bayezid II on the throne.
+Following the death of Sultan Mehmed Fatih, the leading devşirme military officials were able to place Bayezid II on the throne.
 As a leading member of this faction, Mesih returned to the divan as vizier.
 Relying on the support of the Janissaries, the chief devşirme leader, the Grand Vizier Gedik Ahmed Pasha, flaunted his power and was said to be sympathetic to Bayezid's rival half-brother, Cem.
 Mesih, on the other hand, was careful to earn Bayezid's trust and opposing Cem's claims.
 In summer 1482, Bayezid had Gedik Ahmed imprisoned in the palace.
 In response, the enraged Janissaries invaded the palace, and Mesih was sent to negotiate with them.
 He was able to appease them by promising, among other things, that only members of the devşirme would become viziers.
 Mesih thus demonstrated both his loyalty and his diplomatic skills, and managed to become one of a small group of devşirme officials who henceforth came to dominate the divan.
 In order to counterbalance them, Bayezid began sending trusted chief eunuchs (kapi aghas) to important provincial governorships.

 Mesih's diplomatic credentials were further burnished when Cem fled to the Knights Hospitaller in Rhodes.
 In the ensuing negotiations, Gedik Ahmed took up an intransigent stance, but Mesih managed to find a mutually acceptable compromise, further elevating him in the eyes of the Sultan.
 Mesih's support within the palace allowed him to weather the deposition and execution of Gedik Ahmed on 18 November 1482.
 By February 1483, he had advanced to second vizier within the divan.
 Some sources suggest that he succeeded Ishak Pasha as Grand Vizier in autumn 1483, remaining in the post until 1485, but most historians consider that Davud Pasha held the position during that time, with Mesih as his deputy, as is recorded in contemporary documents.